Pulsed two-photon scattering from a single atom in a waveguide with delay-modified temporal correlations: Results: Two-Photon Induced Dynamical Populations and Field Correlation Functions

 A similar explanation with neglecting nonlinear contributions can be used to explain the sharp, straight zero lines observed in the first-order correlation functions for the localized photons in the $\ket{1}\ket{1}$ state, particularly for large $t_b$, as seen in \cref{fig:fanChiralG1}.
 In fact, when the two photons are localized to pulse envelopes with sufficiently large separation time between the pulses, the scattering process is strictly linear due to the excitation of the TLS being restricted within the single photon subspace.

-This can be recognized by comparing \cref{fig:fanChiralGaussiansG2}(e) and \cref{fig:fanChiralG1}(e).
+This can be recognized by comparing \cref{fig:fan_pop_G2}b(v) and \cref{fig:fanChiralG1}(e).
 In this limit, the second-order correlation function is in fact equivalent to the time translated square of the first-order correlation function, where the same-time features of the first-order correlation must have one time coordinate translated by $t_b$ to coincide with the off-diagonal features of the second-order correlation function.
 The other cases are nontrivial due to significant contributions from nonlinear scattering processes.
 These are most notable in the first-order correlations in how they modify the features resulting from the $\ket{2}$ input state, such as curving the zero lines due to the interference between the linear and nonlinear contributions.

-While thus far we have considered only fully localized or delocalized photons, we note that we can use \cref{eq:alpha_1,eq:alpha_2} to interpolate between the results of these two kinds of pulses, as demonstrated in \cref{fig:fanChiralGaussiansAlpha} using the temporal Gaussian pulse envelopes from previous results.
-For $\alpha=0$ and $\alpha=0.5$ [\cref{fig:fanChiralGaussiansAlpha}(a,d,e,h)], we can see that the results are exactly the same as those demonstrated above for the $\ket{1}\ket{1}$ and $\ket{2}$ input states, respectively.
+While thus far we have considered only fully localized or delocalized photons, we note that we can use \cref{eq:alpha_1,eq:alpha_2} to interpolate between the results of these two kinds of pulses via a superposition, as demonstrated in \cref{fig:fanChiralGaussiansAlpha} using the temporal Gaussian pulse envelopes from previous results.
+For $\alpha=0$ and $\alpha=0.5$ [\cref{fig:fanChiralGaussiansAlpha}(a,d,e,h)], we can see that the results are exactly the same as those demonstrated above for the $\ket{1}\ket{1}$ and $\ket{2}$ input states, respectively, as these states coincide with the single photon temporal modes being fully localized/delocalized in the pulse envelopes respectively.
 In the temporal populations, we can see that as $\alpha$ increases, the transmitted flux decreases in height and broadens as the distributions converge upon the results of the $\ket{2}$ state.
 Likewise, the delocalization resulting immediately from $\alpha\neq0$ is evident in \cref{fig:fanChiralGaussiansAlpha}(f) as even with only $\alpha=0.05$ there is non-zero $G_{TT}^{(2)}(t,\tau)$ signatures with both time points during the first pulse, signifying an exit from the single photon subspace.
+This is because the $\alpha$ mediated 2-photon input state can be expressed as a superposition of the jointly localized and delocalized single photon modes, so as $\alpha$ increases from 0 to 0.5 the fraction of the state described by two indistinguishable delocalized single photon modes increases, which allows for probability of 2-photon scattering.